rurban/libu8ident/README.md

 should not confuse one identifier with another.
 Only a program, IDE or library can properly check unicode identifiers, humans certainly not.
 Leaving such checks to a linter is not recommended, and they don't even exist.
-(_The C 20 Standard commitee is wrong.
-They believe the whole UCD is needed for those checks.
-So they rather ignore the problem._)

 Valid characters
 ----------------